 Gig Work: Pet Sitting With Rover

 I love dogs.
 And, I love to pick up some extra cash when possible.
-It helps keep my own mutts paw deep in kibble and bacon flavored treats.
+It helps keep my own mutt's paws deep in kibble and bacon-flavored treats.
 If you have ever thought about pet sitting as a way to reel in some additional dough, then you have undoubtedly come across an advertisement for Rover.com.
-Rover is basically a matchmaking site that couples up pet owner with potential sitters.
+Rover is basically a matchmaking site that couples up pet owners with potential sitters.

 How to Get Started